Milleus/melissa/README.md

 # Melissa

-Melissa is a simple webpage that randomly recommends a nearby place to eat based on location.
+Melissa recommends a nearby place to eat based on location.

-There is no backend as this fully utilizes Google's Maps API.
+There is no backend as this purely utilizes Google Maps API.

 # How to use?
 1. Create a Google Maps API key.